57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 However, this method does not naturally migrate to mobile scenarios.

-### 1.2 The Reality: The Adapter Gap in Mobile Scenarios
+### 1.2 The Reality: The Adapter Gap on Mobile

-In real projects, you will quickly encounter the following issues:
+In practice, you hit these problems:

 1. Some wallets have not yet provided an official wallet adapter.
 2. Some multi-chain wallets support Solana, but their injected objects, connection flow, or signing interface are not fully consistent with the standard adapter's expectations.